dougdalo/kc-hunter/README.md

 ## 🎯 Why kc-hunter?

-When you're running **800+ connectors** across a Strimzi Kafka Connect cluster, the JVM shares a single heap among all tasks.
+When you're running **many connectors** across a Strimzi Kafka Connect cluster, the JVM shares a single heap among all tasks.
 Standard monitoring tells you *which Pod is hot* — but not **which connector is responsible**.

 **kc-hunter** bridges that gap.
 It correlates infrastructure metrics (Pod RAM, CPU) with the logical topology of Kafka Connect (Connectors, Tasks, Worker assignments) and produces a **Suspicion Score** that ranks the most likely memory culprits.